juju/charm-helpers/charmhelpers/cli/README.rst

 =====

 * Single decorator to expose a function as a command.
+  * now two decorators - one "automatic" and one that allows authors to manipulate the arguments for fine-grained control.(MW)
 * Automatic analysis of function signature through ``inspect.getargspec()``
 * Command argument parser built automatically with ``argparse``
 * Interactive interpreter loop object made with ``Cmd``